 The best way to build wealth through investing is to get started as soon as possible.
 Even if you are just starting with $20, you can build your portfolio over time.

-If you want to learn more about investing, then consider taking our course.
+If you want to learn more about investing, then consider taking our completely free course.
 You’ll learn more about the stock market, how to research your investments, and how to pick the right broker for you.